hshshv/RGBLed/README.md

 # RGBLed
-Arduino library for easy use of tri-color (RGB)
+Arduino library for easy use of tri-color (RGB) Led, choose and change colors in one commend, etc.